Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Festival appearances in Germany and France

-(Netherlands), Wielerbaan [also: Ultravox, Livin' Blues,
+Schorre (Wielerbaan) [also: Ultravox, Livin' Blues, Water]

 [26] "Better By Far" is released on Arista

-[03-04] Scheessel [nr
+[03-04] Scheessel [nr Bremen]

-Colosseum II, SFF, BJH, Nektar, The Byrds]
+II, SFF, BJH, Nektar, The Byrds]

 Pre-tour rehearsals at London's Shepperton Film Studios